heroiclabs/nakama-cpp/README.md

 You can edit files in-place in `./build/${preset}/_deps/nakama-cpp-private-src` for a speedy development.
 Once done commit and push by running git from that location, it is proper git clone, so normal git commands should work.

+GDK is expected to be installed completely normally, per Microsoft instructions.
+Use the March 2022 edition for Unreal Engine.